-I have been a military spouse for almost 8 years in may, and experienced navy life for 10 years.
+I have been a military spouse for almost 9 years, and experienced navy life for 12 years.

 So many experiences, and lessons, and bonds.

 I am thankful for all of it.
 We are blessed!

 Just a few of the many resources.
 More to come!

 Tony had already enlisted in the Navy by the time we reconnected.
 He was waiting to head off to bootcamp at the time.

 We decided quickly that we would be in a relationship and commit to each other and military life.

 He went to bootcamp and I flew by myself for the first time to great lakes for graduation (PIR).

 I won first kiss but the command took that away from US

 Both made me a stronger Military spouse.